 While the majority of ninjas eschewed the intimidating newcomer, six (Daniel Gil, Nick Hanson, Adam Rayl, Ryan Stratis, Chris Wilczewski and Najee Richardson) bested the beast and instantly were inducted into the Mega Warped Wall of Fame.
-This season two ninjas repeated their feat from last year, and four new ninjas joined them in the rarefied heights of obstacle-racing glory…
+This past season two ninjas went up the Mega wall for a second time, and four new ninjas joined them in the rarefied heights of obstacle-racing glory…

 Ryan Stratis became the first ninja in history to scale the Mega Warped Wall twice with a fist-pumping run at the Atlanta City Qualifiers, conclusively proving that even advanced obstacle should fear the beard.

 Daniel Gil, became the second ninja to best the beast twice, when he sped through the OKC Qualifiers course and up the giant wall without nary a moment’s hesitation.